-We approach history, like all subjects, with a critical mind, encouraging children to contrast and compare different accounts and where possible expose them to primary and secondary sources.
+Ultimately, we approach history like all subjects, with a critical mind: supporting the children in developing their skills in inquiry and critical thinking.
+Each year, we build upon their learning from the previous year, encouraging the children to contrast and compare different accounts, reflect on other's interpretation of historical events and where possible expose them to primary and secondary sources.

-We regularly have visitors and hold historical workshops where children get to experience historical events hands on.
+We regularly have visitors or arrange trips to museums or historical sites, to explore or take part in various workshops where children get to experience past events hands on.

-Geography enables children to make sense of their world around them.
-When the topic focus is geography, children develop awareness of where they live and how it is similar and different to various geographical places in the world beyond, its physical and human geography, culture, traditions and what it’s like to live there.
+Geography enables children to make sense of the world around them.
+When the topic focus is geography, the children develop an awareness of where they live and how it is similar and different to various places in the world beyond, its physical and human geography, culture, traditions and what it’s like to live there.

 History and geography are central to the curriculum at Keyworth and are the focus of our half-termly topics.
 We take a creative approach to the curriculum so that children become fully immersed in each of these subjects and come away with a secure knowledge base.